 1. The Invoice Scheme

-Scheme concept: an email comes from a vendor with request to wire funds for invoice payment to a specific (fraudulent) bank account.
-This scheme is also know as “The Bogus Invoice Scheme,” “The Supplier Swindle,” and “Invoice Modification Scheme.”
+Scheme concept: an email comes from a vendor with a request to wire funds for invoice payment to a specific (fraudulent) bank account.
+This scheme is also known as “The Bogus Invoice Scheme,” “The Supplier Swindle,” and “Invoice Modification Scheme.”

 2. CEO Scheme

-Scheme concept: An employee transfers money to another financial institution on fake request from company’s CEO or another executive received via email.
-This scheme is also know as “CEO Fraud,” “Business Executive Scam,” “Masquerading,” and “Financial Industry Wire Fraud.”
+Scheme concept: An employee transfers money to another financial institution on a fake request from the company’s CEO or another executive received via email.
+This scheme is also known as “CEO Fraud,” “Business Executive Scam,” “Masquerading,” and “Financial Industry Wire Fraud.”

 How it works: The email accounts of business executives (CFO, CTO, etc.) are spoofed or hacked.
 A request for a wire transfer from that email address is made to another employee within the company who is normally in charge of processing requests from executives and payments; typically someone from Accounts Payable.